Alex-Hawking/GreenHouse-Testing/README.md

     ```bash
     sudo npm run build
     ```
-This should build and add GreenHouse to your command line (this is basically cheat/janky way to do this while I fix the project).
+This should build and add GreenHouse to your PATH (this is basically cheat/janky way to do this while I fix the project).

 ## Usage